Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: Introduction

 \IEEEPARstart{S}{emantic} communications have emerged as a deep learning–based approach that jointly optimizes the entire communication process~\cite{BeyondBits}.
 Instead of preserving bit-level fidelity, semantic systems focus on transmitting task-relevant information, enabling efficient communication for tasks such as object detection, image classification, and data reconstruction~\cite{yoo2022real,bourtsoulatze2019deep,xie2021deep,weng2021semantic,tung2021deepwive,xu2021wireless}.

 Analog semantic communication systems such as deep joint source–channel coding (DeepJSCC) consist of an end-to-end neural network encoder and decoder.
 The encoder maps input data into low-dimensional, continuous-valued symbols, contrasting with conventional digital modulation based on discrete constellations (e.g., QAM).
-Given a noisy channel and a limited symbol budget, the encoder must trade off two objectives: preserving source information (source coding) and using channel resources efficiently (channel coding), leading to symbol distributions that are neither purely source- nor channel-coding optimal\footnote{In this work, we use the term `channel coding' in its broad information-theoretic sense, including all mechanisms aimed at maximizing the mutual information across the channel.}.
-The resulting symbol distributions of these learned systems remain largely unexplained as they are trained end-to-end using task-specific loss functions.
+Given a noisy channel and finite power constraints, the encoder must pursue two goals: (i) representing the source with as little redundancy as possible (source-coding efficiency) and (ii) shaping the transmitted symbols to carry information reliably through the channel (channel-coding efficiency)\footnote{In this work, we use the term `channel coding' in its broad information-theoretic sense, including all mechanisms aimed at maximizing the mutual information across the channel.}.
+In conventional systems, these goals can be handled by separate modules and variable-length bitstrings.
+In contrast, most semantic encoders emit a \emph{fixed-length} vector of continuous symbols~\cite{yoo2022real,bourtsoulatze2019deep,xie2021deep,weng2021semantic}, so both goals must be met primarily by shaping the same transmitted-symbol distribution under a power constraint.
+This coupling creates an inherent trade-off, yielding symbol distributions that are neither purely source- nor purely channel-coding oriented.
+The resulting symbol distributions of these learned systems remain largely unexplained, as end-to-end training with task-specific loss functions obscures the mechanisms shaping the symbols.
+This hinders systematic analysis and principled design of practical semantic systems~\cite{yoo2025bridging}.

-In this paper, we investigate the underlying principles governing the learned symbol distributions in semantic communication systems with the goal of deriving effective design and optimization strategies.
-To address this, we first establish two boundary conditions: (1) maximizing transmitted information (channel-centric) and (2) minimizing average transmitted bit length (source-centric).
-Under the fixed-symbol length constraint, we assume that a symbol carrying more power can transmit more \emph{effective bits}.
-Therefore, the encoder would simulate a variable-length code by assigning variable symbol \emph{power} to minimize the average effective bitlength.
-This symbol power simultaneously affects the mutual information between the source and received symbols. \IEEEpubidadjcol

-Based on this intuition, we theoretically investigate the characteristics of optimal symbol distributions in semantic communications.
-We formulate the design objective as an optimization problem by constructing a heuristic objective function that couples symbol power with the symbols' effective bitlength and conveyed information.
-Our analysis reveals that the resulting symbol distribution is a Student's $t$-distribution and empirical symbols learned by end-to-end trained encoders closely follow this distribution.
-Furthermore, our formulation accurately predicts how the symbol distribution's shape parameter varies based on (1) the use of variable-length coding and (2) the dataset's entropy characteristics.
-Building on this insight, we further propose a novel approach for guiding the symbol distribution to enhance information transmission.
-We introduce a kernel density estimation-based method for estimating the encoder's empirical symbol distribution.
-We then propose a new loss function that explicitly guides this empirical distribution toward a target prior (e.g., Gaussian).